What Is A Keyword?

 Keyword Difficulty Analysis

-Use SEO tools to get KD scores for potential keywords.
-Then work those keywords into your content based on their difficulty scores relative to what your site can currently compete with.
+Use SEO tools like Ahrefs, SEMrush, or Moz to find KD scores for your potential keywords.
+Then, strategically incorporate those keywords into your content based on how well your site can realistically compete.

 Ahrefs Content Gap Analysis

-Ahrefs is a powerful SEO tool that allows you to analyze your competitors' keyword strategies.
+Ahrefs is a robust SEO tool that helps you uncover your competitors’ keyword strategies.

 Click on the "Show keywords" button.